This three-day celebration of the arts sees the local artists of the Riebeek Valley opening their homes to visitors.

 Perched on a mountainside, with olive groves and vineyards dotted around, Riebeek Valley is a hidden treasure – majestically beautiful without being touristy.

 Its scenic seclusion has made it somewhat of a haven for artists, with many of South Africa’s celebrated talents finding residence here.
-It’s no wonder the dorp has been nicknamed “Arts Town” – a moniker it will certainly live up to, come August 2019, when it hosts the annual Solo Studios event, with its twin town Riebeek West.
+It’s no wonder the region has been nicknamed “Arts Town” – a moniker it lives up to each year when the annual Solo Studios event rolls into the twin towns of Riebeek Kasteel and Riebeek West.

 About Solo Studios: Intimate Art Encounters

-From 8 to 11 August, local artists will be opening up their studios to visitors, allowing them into their private workspaces, and offering them an opportunity to engage with the artists and gain insight into their creative process.
-Art collectors will have the opportunity to purchase pieces directly from the artists themselves.
+From 11 to 13 December 2020, local artists will open their studios to art lovers and aficionados, allowing them into their private workspaces, and offering them an insight into their creative processes.
+Art collectors and the general public will have an opportunity to purchase pieces from the artists directly.